quicwg/multipath/draft-lmbdhk-quic-multipath.md

 # Packet Scheduling

-The simultaneous usage of several sending paths introduces new algorithms (packet scheduling, path management) whose specifications are out of scope of this document.
-Nevertheless, these algorithms are actually present in any multipath-enabled transport protocol like Multipath TCP, CMT-SCTP and Multipath DCCP.
+The transmission of QUIC packets on a regular QUIC connection is regulated by the arrival of data from the application and the congestion control scheme.
+QUIC packets can only be sent when the congestion window is open.

+Multipath QUIC implementations also need to include a packet scheduler that decides, among the paths whose congestion window is open, the path over which the next QUIC packet will be sent.
+Many factors can influence the definition of these algorithms and their previse definition is outside the scope of this document.
+Various packet schedulers have been proposed and implemented, notably for Multipath TCP.
 A companion draft
 {{I-D.bonaventure-iccrg-schedulers}} provides several general-purpose packet schedulers depending on the application goals.
-A similar document can be created to discuss path management considerations.

 # Packet Number Space and Use of Connection ID